 This article is headlined “Search Goes On For Missing Belleville Prostitute.”
 The prostitute in question is 47-year-old Janet Tillman, a mentally handicapped Illinois woman who’s been missing for two years.
 There are, as of this writing, 45 comments to the article, and a lot of people are upset about the headline referring to Janet as a prostitute.
 She is or was, in fact, a prostitute, but some of the commenters feel the headline demeans her and makes her sound like trash not worth looking for or whatever.

-I recall being similarly troubled by a headline I saw several years ago: something like “DNA Links Mexicans to Murder.”
-The Mexicans in question were three specific men, born in Mexico, suspected of committing a murder in Maryland.
+I recall being troubled by a headline I saw several years ago: something like “DNA Links Mexicans to Murder.”
+The Mexicans in question were three specific men, all of them Mexican citizens born and raised in that country, who were suspected of committing a murder in Maryland.
 I remember thinking: Did they have to say “Mexicans”?
 What about just saying “men” or “suspects” or something similarly neutral?
 Would they have still used a headline referring to nationality if those men had been Slovenian or Zimbabwean or Japanese?
-I think it’s similar to the prostitution issue — racism against Hispanics is quite prevalent in this country (my boyfriend is of Mexican descent so I see it firsthand), whereas Americans don’t tend to form negative opinions about people from countries like Slovenia.
-Indeed, most Americans don’t know where Slovenia is.
-(It’s in the Balkans, by the way.)
-Just the same way “prostitute” is a bad thing to call someone but “school teacher” is not.

 Feel free to reflect and discuss.